wasp-lang/wasp/web/docs/auth/migrate-from-11.md

    - `foo/src/client/tsconfig.json` - A new version of this file already exists at the top level.
    - `foo/src/server/tsconfig.json` - A new version of this file already exists at the top level.
    - `foo/src/shared/tsconfig.json` - A new version of this file already exists at the top level.
-   - `foo/src/client/public` - You've taken care of the files in this directory in step 4.
+   - `foo/src/client/public` - You've moved all the files from this directory in step 5.
-8. Update all `@wasp` imports in your source files (i.e., the `foo/src` directory).
+8. Update all the `@wasp` imports in your JS/TS source files (i.e., the `foo/src` directory).

-   You can easily do this using [wasp-codemod](https://github.com/wasp-lang/wasp-codemod), a tool we developed specifically for this purpose. **Running this command modifies files in place**, so make sure you have them stored somewhere.
+   The easiest way to get this done is by using the tool that we prepared specifically for this purpose: [wasp-codemod](https://github.com/wasp-lang/wasp-codemod).

+   Clone the `wasp-codemod` repo and look at the `README.md` for instructions.
+Shortly, you will want to go into the `wasp-codemod` repo dir, run `npm install` in it and then `npm run imports-0-11 -- <path-to-your-wasp-project-src-dir>` (e.g. `npm run imports-0-11 -- ../foo/src`).
+When it is done, we suggest checking the changes it did, in case some kind of manual intervention is needed.

+   **NOTE:** Running this command will modify your JS/TS files in place!

-   Alternatively, you can find all mappings of old imports to new ones in [this table](https://docs.google.com/spreadsheets/d/1QW-_16KRGTOaKXx9NYUtjk6m2TQ0nUMOA74hBthTH3g/edit#gid=1725669920).
+   Alternatively, you can find all the mappings of old imports to the new ones in [this table](https://docs.google.com/spreadsheets/d/1QW-_16KRGTOaKXx9NYUtjk6m2TQ0nUMOA74hBthTH3g/edit#gid=1725669920) and use it to fix some/all of them manually.
-9. Replace the Wasp file in `foo` with the Wasp file from `foo_old`
+9. Replace the Wasp file in `foo` (i.e., `main.wasp`) with the Wasp file from `foo_old`
 10. Change the Wasp version field in your Wasp file (now residing in `foo`) to `"^0.12.0"`.
 11. Correct external imports in your Wasp file (now residing in `foo`). imports.
 You can do this by running search-and-replace inside the file: